Swiss Cheese Meat Loaf

 - In a skillet, cook bacon over medium heat for 2 minutes on each side or until cooked but not crisp.
 Drain on a paper towel; set aside.

 - In a bowl, combine the egg, crackers, 4 tablespoons cheese, onion, garlic, salt, sage and pepper.
 Crumble beef over mixture and mix well.
-Shape into a loaf and place in a greased 5-3/4-in. x 3-in. x 2-in. loaf pan.
+Shape into a loaf and place in a greased 5-3/4x3x2-in. loaf pan.
 Place bacon pieces over top.
 Bake, uncovered, at 350° for 30 minutes.
-Sprinkle with remaining cheese; bake 2-4 minutes longer or until a meat thermometer reads 160° and cheese is melted.
-Yield: 2 servings.
+Sprinkle with remaining cheese; bake 2-4 minutes longer or until a thermometer reads 160° and cheese is melted.